“How wonderful it is that nobody need wait a single moment before starting to improve the world.” --- Anne Frank

 If you are a new student at St. Mary’s, we encourage you to start with a service in which you have some skill or interest.
 Also look for some long-term service experiences; they help you develop leadership skills and strong relationships, and you learn the most from a longer commitment.
 We also encourage and award services that show special initiative on the student’s part.

-Where can you get information about service opportunities?
+Where can you learn about service opportunities?

 Michael Wing keeps students updated about community service opportunities.
 You can phone him at school (541-773-7877), or e-mail him with questions at firstname.lastname@example.org.